the0neWhoKnocks/react.sticky-left-nav/README.md

 - Creating `Position` components that separate the business logic from the actual component.
 That way layout can be addressed differently in other experiences but the underlying functionality will remain.
+- Creating a very simplistic Storbook-esque GUI (the tab at the center right) to allow for adding variable amounts of products, categories, filter groups, and filter items.

 ---